Disclosure of criminal convictions to the FCA in financial services roles

 There is often uncertainty over what individuals need to disclose to the regulators about criminal convictions when applying for new roles in financial services.
-Financial services firms also may be unclear about the type of checks they are strictly entitled to obtain for different types of staff in this area.
-With the implementation of the Senior Managers & Certification Regime for FCA solo-regulated firms on 9 December 2019, we consider the position here.
+Financial services firms may also be unclear about the type of checks they are strictly entitled to obtain for different types of staff in this area.
+We consider the position here both in view of the implementation of the Senior Managers & Certification Regime for FCA solo-regulated firms on 9 December 2019 and changes to the filtering rules in November 2020.

 What is the position on convictions – when are they considered spent?

-The Rehabilitation of Offenders Act 1974 (the “1974 Act”) supports the rehabilitation into employment of reformed offenders.
-Under the 1974 Act, cautions and convictions may become spent after a specified period of time which varies according to the sentence passed.
+The Rehabilitation of Offenders Act 1974 supports the rehabilitation into employment of reformed offenders.
+Under the Act, cautions and convictions may become spent after a specified period which varies according to the sentence passed.
 The offender is then regarded as rehabilitated.
-For most purposes, the 1974 Act treats a rehabilitated person as if they had never committed, been charged with, prosecuted for, convicted of or sentenced for the offence.
+For most purposes, the Act treats a rehabilitated person as if they had never committed, been charged with, prosecuted for, convicted of, or sentenced for the offence.
 As a result, the individual is not required to declare their spent caution(s) or conviction(s) when applying for most jobs.
-However, some sentences are exempt from the 1974 Act and can never become spent.
+However, some sentences are exempt from the Act and can never become spent.
 These include sentences of imprisonment for life and public protection sentences for specified sexual and violent offences.
 In addition, when applying for certain jobs, it is necessary to disclose both spent and unspent convictions.

 What is a protected conviction or caution?

-A protected caution is protected from disclosure six years after the offender accepted it.
-If the offender was under 18 when they accepted the caution, the period is reduced to two years.
+For individuals over 18, a protected caution is protected from disclosure six years after the offender accepted it.

-A protected conviction is protected from disclosure after 11 years.
-If the offender was under 18 when convicted the period is reduced to five and a half years.
-In either case a conviction will only be protected if the offender received a non-custodial sentence and has no other convictions.
+For individuals over 18, a protected conviction is protected from disclosure after 11 years.
+A conviction will only be protected if the offender received a non-custodial sentence and has no other convictions.

 What needs to be disclosed to the Financial Conduct Authority?